cliffordsepato/AI-Text-Analyzer/README.md

 * Powered by Artificial Intelligence(AI)
 * Detects hate speech, offensive language, and other forms of online abuse.
-* Provides feedback and suggestions: If the app detects any problematic language, it provides clear and specific feedback to the user
+* Provides feedback and suggestions: If the app detects any problematic language, it provides clear and specific feedback to the user.
 * Robust examples: The app includes both appropriate and inappropriate language examples, allowing users to test the app with a variety of different inputs and contexts.
+* Easy to use: The app has a simple and intuitive user interface that makes it easy for users to check their text for inappropriate language.

 # Author 📝